radiantlogic-v8/documentation-new/documentation/configuration/identity-views/intro-view-design.md

 Providing schema compatibility between the application and data source has been a source of pain for any enterprise working with large sets of data on one side, and providing support for new applications on the other.
 RadiantOne addresses these issues by taking existing schemas (from multiple sources), and mapping them into a common schema which is delivered to the application in a format it understands and expects.
 Objects and attributes mapping is a key component for addressing the challenges of authentication and authorization.

 After connections have been established to the underlying data sources, the next design decision is to map the objects and attributes to a common schema.
 As mentioned previously, the only way applications can search across the RadiantOne namespace for user accounts contained in a variety of different underlying systems is if all the underlying schemas are mapped to a global schema.
 This way, an application can search for users based on one common identifier (uid for example), and find the account no matter what the actual underlying source uses as the identifier.
-RadiantOne FID is responsible for translating the request to search the underlying source appropriately.
+The RadiantOne service is responsible for translating the request to search the underlying source appropriately.

 ![Object Class Mapping Example](Media/Image3.3.jpg)